cloudfoundry/community/toc/rfc/rfc-draft-haproxy-awslc.md

 | `awslc-fips-patched` | AWS-LC FIPS | FIPS with custom HAProxy patches |
 | `multi` | All of the above | Runtime-switchable, for migration |

+#### Custom HAProxy Patches (the `-patched` variants)

+The `-patched` variants apply a single patch that relaxes HAProxy's enforcement of [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455) (the WebSocket protocol).
+Stock HAProxy rejects a WebSocket upgrade request whose `Sec-WebSocket-Key` header is missing or malformed; the patch removes that validation in the HTTP/1 multiplexer so such requests are accepted and forwarded to the backend.

+- **Why it is needed:** some scenarios require WebSocket support for legacy clients that open long-lived WebSocket connections without sending a spec-compliant `Sec-WebSocket-Key`.
+These clients predate strict RFC 6455 enforcement and cannot be changed; without the patch their connections are rejected at the ingress.
+This requirement has been carried across HAProxy releases (it is not new to any particular HAProxy major version).
+- **Why it cannot be the default:** the patch makes HAProxy intentionally non-compliant with RFC 6455 (it accepts malformed WebSocket handshakes).
+Shipping it by default would weaken protocol conformance for every operator, so it is offered only as an explicit opt-in variant.
+- **Why it is a separate variant rather than a runtime toggle:** BOSH properties are evaluated at deploy time, not at package-compilation time, and BOSH does not recompile a package when a property changes.
+A compile-time toggle is therefore not expressible as a BOSH property.
+Shipping the patch as its own variant keeps each compiled binary content-addressable and lets operators who do not need it avoid it entirely.

+Operators who do not have this legacy-WebSocket requirement should use the unpatched variants (`openssl`, `awslc`, `awslc-fips`).

 #### Single-Variant Releases

 Each single-variant release contains one monolithic `haproxy` package with only the blobs required for that specific TLS backend.
 The packaging script auto-detects which library to build based on the included blobs.